 Buildings and Codes Enforcement

-Regular inspections help provide a measure of safety to our residents and consumers by ensuring that the minimum requirements of the code are met and maintained in these facilities.
-The code requirements include such things as maintaining operable, easily accessible fire extinguishers, keeping paths of exit clear and unobstructed, and provisions for working exit signs and emergency lighting.
+The Queensbury Fire Marshal’s Office is responsible for plan review based on the NYS Fire and Building Codes, as well as annual and periodic inspections of over 1200 commercial facilities, churches and schools located within the Town.
+Regular and timely inspections by the Code Enforcement Officers and Fire Marshals help provide a measure of safety to our residents and consumers by ensuring the minimum code requirements are met & maintained during construction.
+The code requirements include but, are not limited to maintaining operable, easily accessible fire extinguishers, keeping paths of exits clear and unobstructed as well as provisions for working exit signs and emergency lighting.

 While the Fire Marshal and Deputy Fire Marshal are not formally affiliated with the Town’s five volunteer fire companies they regularly communicate share information and technical assistance with each other.
 Fire prevention education of local school children also gives our Fire Marshals and fire companies a way to work together to help our community.

 The Town of Queensbury’s incidences of fire loss is measurably lower in comparison to similar communities.
 Our adherance to NYS Fire and Building Codes, regular inspections of commercial occupancies and fire prevention education help to maintain this level of safety.